IT Exports Remittance Increases By 2.38% In 1st Half Of 2022-23 - UrduPoint

 IT Exports Remittance Increases By 2.38% In 1st Half Of 2022-23

-The Information Technology (IT) exports remittance including telecommunication, computer and information services during the six months (July to December) of the current fiscal year 2022-23 recorded US$1.333 billion growing by 2.38 percent in comparison to US$ 1.302 billion during the same period last year

-ISLAMABAD, (UrduPoint / Pakistan Point News - 28th Jan, 2023 ) :The Information Technology (IT) exports remittance including telecommunication, computer and information services during the six months (July to December) of the current fiscal year 2022-23 recorded US$1.333 billion growing by 2.38 percent in comparison to US$ 1.302 billion during the same period last year.
+ISLAMABAD, Feb 2 (UrduPoint / Pakistan Point News - 2nd Feb, 2023 ) :The Information Technology (IT) exports remittance, including telecommunication, computer and information services during the six months (July to December) of the fiscal year 2022-23 recorded is US$ 1.333 billion growing by 2.38 percent in comparison to US$ 1.302 billion during the same period last year.

-Despite persistent ease of doing business challenges, ICT export remittances of US$ 1.333 billion have been realized by the IT & ITeS Industry during the period July to December of FY2022-23, an increase of 2.38% in comparison to US$ 1.302 billion reported for the same period last year said the data shared by Ministry of Information Technology and telecommunication here on Saturday.
+Despite persistent ease of doing business challenges, IT export remittances of US$ 1.333 billion had been realized by the IT & Information Technology Enabled Service (ITeS) Industry during the period July to December of FY2022-23, an increase of 2.38% in comparison to US$ 1.302 billion reported for the same period last year, showed the data shared by Ministry of Information Technology and Telecommunication.

-Trade surplus of US$ 1.166 billion (87.47% of total ICT export remittances) has been realized by the IT & ITeS Industry during the period July to December of FY2022-23 to meet the foreign Currency crunch faced by the country, an increase of 19.96% as compared to trade surplus of US$ 972 million for the same period in FY2021-22.
+Trade surplus of US$ 1.166 billion, 87.47% of total Information and Communication Technology (ICT) export remittances, has been realized by the IT & ITeS Industry during the period July to December of FY2022-23 to meet the foreign Currency crunch faced by the country.
+It witnessed an increase of 19.96% as compared to trade surplus of US$ 972 million for the same period in FY2021-22.

 ICT sector exports of US$ 1.333 billion are the highest among all Services (37.8% of total export of services) with 'Other Business Services' trailing at US$ 816 million.